emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 {: style=""}
 * E(F) ≈ v / 2<sup>t</sup>   ,

 where v is the number of forgery attempts.
 Following the constraints in {{instances}}, AES-GCM-SST and Rijndael-GCM-SST achieve this ideal.
-AES-GCM-SST significantly outperforms AES-GCM, for which the expected number of forgeries (assuming deterministic 96-bit nonces) is bounded by:
+AES-GCM-SST significantly outperforms AES-GCM {{GCM}}, for which the expected number of forgeries (assuming deterministic 96-bit nonces) is bounded by:

 {: style=""}
 * E(F) ⪅ 0.5 ⋅ δ ⋅ v<sup>2</sup> ⋅ ℓ / 2<sup>t</sup>   .